 In order to minimise the credit risk, the management of the Group has delegated a team responsible for determination of credit limits, credit approvals and other monitoring procedures to ensure that follow-up action is taken to recover overdue debts.
-In addition, the Group reviews the recoverability of each individual trade debt at the end of the reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.
+As at 31 March 2018, the impairment loss was recognized when there was objective evidence of impairment loss.
+In addition, the Group reviews the recoverable of each individual trade debt at the end of reporting period to ensure that adequate impairment losses are made for irrecoverable amounts.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.